department-of-veterans-affairs/vagov-content/pages/education/survivor-dependent-benefits/dependents-education-assistance.md

 ### Can I get education benefits through the DEA program?

-You may be able to get these benefits if both you and the Veteran or Servicemember meet certain eligibility requirements.
+You may be able to get these benefits if both you and the Veteran or service member meet certain eligibility requirements.

 **One of the descriptions below must be true.
-The Veteran or Servicemember:**
+The Veteran or service member:**

 - Is permanently and totally disabled due to a service-connected disability, **or**
 - Died while on active duty or as a result of a service-connected disability, **or**